Leopard 2: Engineering and driver training tanks

-AEV 3 Kodiak The AEV 3 Kodiak is a combat engineering vehicle conversion of the Leopard 2 used by the Netherlands, Singapore, Sweden, and Switzerland.
+AEV 3 Kodiak: The AEV 3 Kodiak is a combat engineering vehicle conversion of the Leopard 2 used by Germany, the Netherlands, Singapore, Sweden, and Switzerland.
 It is equipped with a bulldozer blade, excavator arm, and dual capstan winches.
 In lieu of a turret, a Remote Weapon Station or other armaments can be fitted.
 It is built on the Leopard 2 chassis with a built-up forward superstructure.
 The vehicle is used primarily for the clearance of obstacles, including minefields.
 The Dutch version has additional bomblet protection for the crew compartments.
 Spain may procure 24 examples for the Spanish Army from converted Leopard 2A4 hulls (one vehicle has been trialled in Spain) and the type will be offered to Germany.

-Driver Training Tank (Fahrschulpanzer) The Leopard 2 Driver Training Tank, as the name implies, is a non-combatant Leopard 2 for instructing soldiers in the finer points of handling the tank.
+Driver Training Tank (Fahrschulpanzer): The Leopard 2 Driver Training Tank, as the name implies, is a non-combatant Leopard 2 for instructing soldiers in the finer points of handling the tank.
 The turret is supplanted by a weighted and fixed observation cab with forward and side-facing windows and a dummy gun.
 The instructor rides in this cab, with override controls for critical systems, and space is provided for two other students to observe.

-Leopard 2R A heavy mine breaching vehicle developed by Patria for the Finnish Army, based on the Leopard 2A4.
-Ten vehicles were converted.
+Leopard 2R: A heavy breaching and de-mining vehicle developed by Patria for the Finnish Army, based on the Leopard 2A4.
+Six vehicles were converted.
 The vehicles are equipped with a mine plough or a dozer blade, and an automated marking system.
+All were donated to Ukraine in 2023.

-Leopard 2L An armoured vehicle-launched bridge developed by KMW and Patria for the Finnish Army.
-Ten Finnish 2A4 tanks were re-built to carry the LEGUAN bridge.
+Leopard 2L : An armoured vehicle-launched bridge developed by KMW and Patria for the Finnish Army.
+Ten Finnish 2A4 tanks were rebuilt to carry the LEGUAN bridge.

-WISENT 2 A multi-purpose, Leopard 2–based Armoured Support Vehicle developed by Flensburger Fahrzeugbau.
+WISENT 2: A multi-purpose, Leopard 2–based Armoured Support Vehicle developed by Flensburger Fahrzeugbau.
 The vehicle's modular design allows it to be converted quickly from an Armoured Recovery Vehicle (ARV) to an Armoured Engineer Vehicle (AEV) in less than five hours.